ONSdigital/dp-find-insights-poc-api/end-to-end.md

 ## Import into RDS

-Verify your environment variables point to the tunnel and use the RDS credentials, then:
+Verify your environment variables point to the tunnel and use the RDS credentials.
+(Set the environment the same as 'Set up SSH tunnel' above.)

+Then run the import:

     cd <dp-find-insights-poc-api repo>
     cd dataingest/dbsetup